- Learn

 For a company to completely transform every facet of its business and sync with digital technology, its employees must get on the train of digital readiness.

 Like any other organisational practice, digital readiness begins personally and ties into the work culture.
-The faster your colleagues adopt new technology in their personal lives, the easier for them to apply the same habits and skills at work.
+The faster your colleagues adopt new technology in their personal lives, the easier it is for them to apply the same habits and skills at work.
 You must work consistently to strengthen your current colleagues and build their skills.

 Challenges in achieving digital objectives